VKCOM/kotus/README.md

     configurationPath.set(rootDir.resolve("kotusConfiguration.yaml").path)
     // Here you can add additional configurations that will be merged with the rules from the file, if it exists configuration {
+        focus {
+            enabled = true // false by default module(":modules:one") // Which modules you want to sync }
+        replace {
-        focusing(":modules:one") // Which modules you want to sync replacing(":modules:three", ":modules:three-stub") // If you want to replace one module with other replacing(":modules:three") // Will use default stub registered via kotusIncludeWithStub }
+            enabled = true // false by default module(":modules:three", ":modules:three-stub") // If you want to replace one module with other }
+    }
 }
 ```